l2 US 6 Onawa

 Syndicate: W. Cameron Forbes

 During the War she was sold and gave her keel to the war effort, where it was put to good use as submarine ballast.
 She changed hands and home ports over many years, gracing harbors from Annapolis to St. Croix in the Virgin Islands before falling on hard times.
-By 1991 she had fallen derelict, but was fortunately purchased by some Rhode Island Sailors and then trucked to New-port from City Island, NY.
-For nearly 10 years she languished here until a dedicated group was formed by McMillen Yachts to bring her back to life.
-In 1999-2000 they gave Onawa a complete stem to stern restoration, making her ready for the 2001 season and the 150th Anniversary of the America’s Cup in Cowes, England.
+By 1991 she had fallen derelict, but was fortunately purchased by some Rhode Island Sailors and then trucked to Newport from City Island, NY.
+For nearly 10 years she languished here until a dedicated group was formed by McMillen Yachts to bring her back to life with a stem to stern restoration.